Remote Control: How your phone system may be stifling remote employee productivity

 Is a cloud-based phone system the answer?

 The emergence of cloud-based VoIP technology has largely rendered each of the challenges and obstacles listed above moot.
-With a cloud-based phone system, getting a remote employee up and running with a phone system is as simple as purchasing a phone, connecting it to the Internet, and downloading some software.
+With the help of cloud-based phone systems, getting a remote employee up and running can be as simple as purchasing a phone, connecting it to the Internet, and downloading some software.